ipspace/blog/content/posts/2025/08/evpn-designs-interas-a.md

 * Set up a _netlab_ environment ([example](https://blog.ipspace.net/2024/04/evpn-designs-vxlan-leaf-spine-fabric/#lab), [installation guide](https://netlab.tools/install/), using [GitHub Codespaces](/2024/07/netlab-examples-codespaces/))
 * Download the [lab topology file](https://github.com/ipspace/netlab-examples/blob/master/EVPN/inter-as-a/topology.yml) into an empty directory
 * Execute `netlab up`, optionally adding  `-d _your_device_` and  `-p _provider_`.
 The lab topology uses FRRouting containers; to use Arista EOS containers, use `-d eos`, to use Aruba AOS-CX VMs, use `-d arubacx -p libvirt` ([more options](https://netlab.tools/module/evpn/)).

+### Revision History

+2025-09-28
+: The changed order of nodes in the lab topology (needed to generate nice-looking graphs without tweaking the `graph.dot` file) resulted in changed IP addresses and router IDs.